 Welcome to the Evanston Clinic of Integrative Medicine!

 My name is Inna Melnikov, founder of the clinic.
-I hold a Master's Degree of Science of Oriental Medicine, am a Licensed Acupuncturist, and have been a practitioner of Integrative Medicine for 28 years.
+I am a Doctor of Acupuncture and Chinese Medicine, and a Licensed Acupuncturist, and have been a practitioner of Integrative Medicine for 32 years.
 I am National Board Certified Diplomate of Acupuncture by the National Certification Commission for the Acupuncture and Oriental Medicine (NCCAOM).

 I started practicing Integrative Medicine in 1988 at one of the large outpatient hospital clinics in Moscow, Russia.
 While working there, I traveled with a group of doctors to practice Integrative Medicine in the Caucasus mountain region, Northern Russia, and Siberia.
 For my achievements in developing and implementation of Integrative Medicine in Russia, I was awarded membership in the Russian Academy of Sciences in 1991.
 It was formative time for me, and I learned a lot.
 More learning followed when I moved to the United States in 1992.

 I studied Western Medical Sciences at the National University of Health Sciences, and Eastern Medical Sciences at the Midwest College of Oriental Medicine.
 After many years working in private practice, I felt that I'd like to share my knowledge.
 As a faculty member of Northwestern University and a clinic supervisor at the Pacific College of Oriental Medicine, I got the chance to do that.
 I spent seven years working at PCOM, and later returned to my alma-mater, the National University of Health Sciences, to teach postgraduate programs.
 Now, I enjoy the best of both worlds by teaching postgraduate and medical students throughout the United States, and treating my patients with Acupuncture and Chinese Pharmaceutical Herbs.
 In 2018, I was invited to join the Accreditation Commission of Acupuncture and Oriental Medicine (ACAOM) as a site visitor to inspect colleges for accreditation.
-In January of 2019, I started my doctoral studies at the Pacific College of Health and Science, and anticipate to graduate in 2020.
+In January of 2019, I started my doctoral studies at the Pacific College of Health and Science, and graduated in August of 2020.